MoonlightBureau/CCH/index.markdown

 ---
 title: Home
+intro-text: Capitol Cider House is located at 3930 Georgia Avenue, steps from the metro in the heart of D.C.’s Petworth neighborhood.
+We focus on creating craft hard cider with modern flavors, producing more than 15 hand pressed ciders.
+open-date: May 24
 why-cider:
   title: Why Cider
   text: 'It’s making a comeback.
 Cider is the original American beverage of choice,